 It's tough - as the rhythmic gymnasts found out.
 They failed to meet their performance target, which is why the British Olympic Association had said they weren't going to allow them to use a host nation place.

->

-> And as tough as it is, and as delighted as the gymnasts no doubt are at winning their appeal, I think we should be able to perform to a certain standard if we're going to compete at the Games.
+And as tough as it is, I think we should be able to perform to a certain standard if we're going to compete at the Games.

->

-> I know the counter-argument is that if we don't have a team on the world stage, we won't inspire future generations and so we'll never improve that standard.
+I know the counter-argument is that if we don't have a team on the world stage, we won't inspire future generations and so we'll never improve that standard.
 But we have a limited number of athletes who can be on the British Olympic team so bosses have had to make selection decisions.

 The British swimmers competing at the national championships this week knew they had to finish in the top two and reach the Olympic standard otherwise they wouldn't be going to the Games.

 It's sad when you don't hit it, and sometimes you miss by the tiniest of margins, but that's what sport is all about.